bchanudet/OctoPrint-Octorant/README.md

     - Role mentions (e.g. `@admin`) must be written `<@&ID>` (notice the `&`), where `ID` must be the [Role ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
     - User mentions (e.g. `@bchanudet`) must be written `<@ID>` (no `&` here), where `ID` is the [User ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

-Some events also support variables. 🎇 The list of variables is now directly visible on the configuration page.
+Some events also support variables.
+Available variables are listed on the configuration page.

 For more reference, you can go to the [Octoprint documentation on Events](http://docs.octoprint.org/en/master/events/index.html#sec-events-available-events)